 The exchange approach is based on the philosophy that each organisation has special skills and experiences to share, and that learning is enhanced when it builds on these skills and experience.
 Exposure visits are arranged to Trusts’ partners and other organisations, which are aimed at sharing best practices and supporting organisations to evolve and experiment with new approaches.
 Visiting organisations have the opportunity to select from skill and theme-based learning components to build a tailored learning package.

 About 950 children attending Suchana’s mobile library access animated stories and literacy material in their first language — Santali.
 Suchana’s teachers have also trained 120 students and 15 teachers of Jadavpur Uccho Vidyalaya, a local government high school, in basic computer literacy, as a precursor to the implementation of the ITE programme.

-Since 2012 the Trusts, with the support of its 12 partners, have reached out to around 10,000 children through its ITE projects.
+Since 2012 Tata Trusts, with the support of its 12 partners, have reached out to around 10,000 children through its ITE projects.